In 2019, nearly 1.2 million homeowners in the UK sold their property. And many of those homeowners had the help of an estate agent.

 First things first.
 Without property sellers, an estate agent has no business.
 That means that their first step in securing a sale is to find interested sellers who are ready to list their homes.

 Estate agents try numerous ways to get property seller leads!
 The two most popular are through online marketing and by renting out (or owning) an office space.
+Either way, a database of CRM tool full of leads is essential for a successful estate agent

 In the digital age, some estate agents strictly deal online.
 With 3.5 billion Google searches being done every day, it’s no secret that a lot of sellers are turning to the Internet when trying to sell their homes.